realpython/members/stories.md

 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
 1. Admin should be able to deactivate chapters and all associated lessons at the same time
+1. Admin should be able to update chapters

 ## Beta Release